squirrel-labs/ratatosk/README.md

 Das Schwarze Auge is a german P&P Game.
 The Project provides a game backend an different frontends communicating via a web API.

 ## Webhogg
 You might have heard of a game called Nidhogg.
-The aim of this Project is to provide a simmilar game, accessible through the web.
+The aim of this project is to provide a similar game, accessible through the web.